12mre1/12mre1.github.io/_posts/2021-05-12-Building-a-Neural-Net-From-Scratch.md

 plot_error(errors)
 ```
 Now I have some rather depressing news - apart from the code we used to import and preprocess the data, __this entire network can be written in about 4 lines of keras code__.
 Most of the nuts and bolts i've just shown you have been fully automated, and can be used right out of the box. __Automatic Differentiation__ now means we never actually have to compute derivatives or run backprop ourselves.
 This really makes you appreciate how far the machine learning community has come in bringing flexible ML APIs to most of the world.
 However, I'm a firm believer that although these frameworks are a great thing - most of my future deep learning posts will probably use one or more such frameworks - there is still tremendous value in knowing what's going on under the hood.
-I would argue that, until you can build a network like this from scratch, you'll never be able to get the most out of todays state-of-the-art software.
+I would argue that, just like building that BLT from scratch would give you much better insight, until you can build a network like this from scratch, you'll never be able to get the most out of todays state-of-the-art software.

 ## Further Reading